Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 19 Oktober 2024 09.52.46 UTC
+- WIB: Sabtu, 19 Oktober 2024 10.29.14 UTC
-- WITA: Sabtu, 19 Oktober 2024 10.52.46 UTC
+- WITA: Sabtu, 19 Oktober 2024 11.29.14 UTC
-- WIT: Sabtu, 19 Oktober 2024 11.52.46 UTC
+- WIT: Sabtu, 19 Oktober 2024 12.29.14 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: motivational
+Kategori: success